vejjutejdeep/Learn_javascript/README.md

 internal and external
-external is where you write the code file and provide the source in the html file. internal is where you write inside the code.
+external is where you write the code file and provide the source in the html file. internal is where you write inside the code. two types of varaible const and let const dosenot change while let is used any operation